someparty/someparty/source/articles/2021-11-19-get-in-line.html.markdown

 ###[Chad VanGaalen and UncleBibby](https://chadvangaalenandunclebibby.bandcamp.com): "Friendfishes"
 ==Preview and purchase at [Bandcamp](https://chadvangaalenandunclebibby.bandcamp.com/track/friendfishes)==

 This week the [We Are Time](https://wearetime.bandcamp.com/) label checked in with a quirky digital fundraiser.
-"Friendfishes" is the first collaboration between Calgary weird-folk wizard [Chad VanGaalen](https://chadvangaalen.bandcamp.com/) and UncleBibby, the new stage name for Vancouver artist Patty Locke (sister of Tough Age / Motorists drummer Jesse Locke).
+"Friendfishes" is the first collaboration between weird-folk wizard [Chad VanGaalen](https://chadvangaalen.bandcamp.com/) and UncleBibby, the new stage name for Calgary artist Patty Locke (sister of Tough Age / Motorists drummer Jesse Locke).
 UncleBibby commented in the Bandcamp notes:

 >"when i was younger i really liked Chad VanGaalen's scary animations for his music videos and his cool, haunting music so i bought a CD of it. now a decade later or so, my brother Jesse Locke brought us together for a collab and it turns out Chad is really nice so i sent him some super-nintendo-and-MIDI slapbass beats and the rest is history!!"